AshitAnandkumar/ECE445/README.md

 - Voltage regulator for 3.3V and 1.8V supply (Came from power subsystem)
 - Level shifting required to communicate with MCU

-Discussed sensor placement to maintain a consistent coordinate frame relative to user posture.
+Discussed sensor placement to maintain a consistent coordinate frame relative to user posture

 ### Notes
 Schematic Completed based on datasheet and requirements.